kovalenkovpu/components_1601_1930/README.md

 ## About 4at

 Simple javascript chat build on ES6 modules.
-Allows you to

-⋅⋅* ES2015
+* ES2015
-⋅⋅* pug
+* pug
-⋅⋅* node-static
+* node-static
-⋅⋅* firebase DB
+* firebase DB
-⋅⋅* webpack
+* webpack

 ## Installing and using